The Québec education savings incentive is a tax measure which encourages you to save for the education of your children and grandchildren.

 Clientele People who contribute to a registered education savings plan ( RESP) and seeking the incentive Québec education savings incentive ( QESI).
 Conditions To be entitled to the QESI the child must meet all of the following conditions:

 Basic amount Each year, a registered education savings plan ( RESP) account can receive an amount equal to 10% of the net contributions paid into it over the course of a year, up to a maximum of $250.
-Since 2008, any benefits accrued during previous years can be added to the basic amount, up to a maximum of $250.
+Since 2008, any benefits accrued during previous years can be added to the basic amount, up to a maximum of $250 per year.
 Increase in the amount To help low-income families, an increase of up to $50 per year, calculated on the basis of family income, may be added to the basic amount.
 Note A beneficiary cannot be granted a cumulative amount of more than $3,600 for all of the RESP of which he or she is the beneficiary.

 The tax measure has been in effect since 2007.